cftang9/MSUSO/README.md

 ```

 ## Part 2.
 Reproducing simulation results

-Since both distingusing distribution methods and GOF tests depends on the ODC between consecutive distributions. it suffices to generating random samples from ODCs.
+The following simulations generate random samples both from the mixture normal distribution and ODCs.
+Since both distingusing distribution methods and GOF tests depends on the ODC between consecutive distributions. it also suffices to generating random samples from ODCs.
 In the manuscripts, we consider R_1 from [Tang et. al. (2017)](../master/README.md#reference) on the right of Figure 1 below for unequal but USO ordered distributions.
 On the other hand, the ODC R_1^{-1} [Wang and Tang (2020)](../master/README.md#reference) is used to generate random samples which do not satisfy USO.
 The sequence of the ODCs on the right of Figure 1 is for power curves comparison.
 The computation times in the followings are based on on a computer with a 3.0GHz processor and 64GB of memory.

 ```R``` codes for ODC plots in Figure 1: [Figure_1_ODCs.R](../master/Figure_1_ODCs.R).
 ![Figure 1](../master/Figure_1_ODCs.png)